Port information in this section applies only to Control Center. See the documentation for your application for additional port requirements.

 The following figure identifies the ports that Control Center requires.
 All traffic is TCP.
 Except for port 4979, all ports are configurable.

 Control Center relies on the system clock to synchronize its actions, and indirectly, NTP to synchronize clocks among multiple hosts.
 In the default configuration of ntpd, the firewalls of master and delegate hosts must support an incoming UDP connection on port 123.

 Additional requirements and considerations

 - To install Control Center, you must log in as root, or as a user with superuser privileges.

 - Access to the Control Center browser interface requires a login account on the Control Center master host.
-Pluggable Authentication Modules (PAM) is supported.
+Pluggable Authentication Modules (PAM) is tested.
 By default, users must be members of the wheel group.
 The default group may be changed by setting the SERVICED_ADMIN_GROUP variable, and the replacement group does not need superuser privileges.

 - The serviced startup script sets the hard and soft open files limit to 1048576.
 The script does not modify the /etc/sysconfig/limits.conf file.

-- Control Center supports Security Enhanced Linux.
+- Control Center has been tested with Security Enhanced Linux enabled.